harlibott/Arcade/README.md

 # Arcade
 Implements 2 GUI arcade games Breakout and Reversi.
-The pair programmed games are represnted with GUI, scores, inheritance, differenc levels, and animation.
+The pair programmed games are represented with GUI, scores, inheritance, difference levels, and animation.